natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-28N.md

 * 22 mm Bulletproof glass - Side windows
 * 10 mm Aluminium alloy - Cockpit front, middle, rear and bottom
 * 10 mm Aluminium alloy - Cockpit sides and doors
 * 16 mm Ceramic - Cockpit sides
 * 8 mm Steel - Canopy framing

 The gunner and the pilot are protected frontally and laterally by bulletproof glass.
 The front, rear, lower side and bottom of the cockpit are protected by aluminium alloy plates and there is an additional protection plate between the pilot and the gunner.
-The lower sides of the cockpit are protected by aluminum alloy superposed to ceramic while the canopy cockpit is protected by steel and bulletproof glass.
+The lower sides of the cockpit are protected by aluminium alloy superposed to ceramic while the canopy cockpit is protected by steel and bulletproof glass.
 The fuel tanks are also located at the bottom of the craft behind the crew.
 Both crewmembers can control the machine.

-The helicopter currently uses an SPO-15 Radar Warning Receiver.
-This RWR can pick up radar frequencies from the G-I Band.
-In practical terms this means it will be functionally blind to almost any Search Radar found on systems it can fight.
-When facing Sweden, you will be notified of the ASRAD search radar.
-It uses IRST tracking for its missiles, thus attention still needs to be paid.
-Aircraft Radars currently search and track on I band (with notable exception being the Mig-23 on J-Band).
-This way the Mi-28N will not be entirely oblivious to close air patrol fighters, that have their Radar turned on.
+The helicopter uses an SPO-15 Radar Warning Receiver.
+This RWR can pick up radar frequencies from the G-I band, which means that it will not detect many of the search radars equipped on SPAA that it faces.
+Additionally, even on the systems that it is able to detect, IRST tracking is commonly used which is also undetectable, thus attention still needs to be paid to watch for potential missile launches.
+Most aircraft radars search and track on I band, so the Mi-28N will not be entirely oblivious to close air patrol fighters that have their radar turned on.

-It is equipped with 128 Countermeasures.
+The Mi-28N can be equipped with 128 countermeasures.
 Flares launch to the sides from the wingtips.
-When flaring ground based IR SAMs, dodge by pointing the sides at the missile.
+When flaring ground-based IR SAMs, dodge by pointing the sides at the missile.
 Pre-flaring generally is an option if the situation calls for it, but using the environment and staying aware is key.
 The helicopter is quite a bit more manoeuvrable than the Mi-24 series.

 === Modifications and economy ===
 {{Specs-Economy}}